 How to Invest in Real Estate to Build Wealth

 Real estate is relatively accessible, even for those who aren’t well-versed in real estate investment.
-Many financing options offer financial incentives for those who are purchasing their first home, and the starting investment can be as low as 1% of a home’s sale price.
+Many financing options offer financial incentives for those purchasing their first home, and the starting investment can be as low as 1% of a home’s sale price.
 Buying your first home can serve as your first real estate investment and allow you to begin the process of building generational wealth.

 While a single residential home is a great inheritance, it won’t generate the type of wealth that will leave your family comfortable for more than a single generation.
 When it comes to creating and cultivating generational wealth, it’s good to enhance your investment portfolio with multiple properties over a long period.

 Unfortunately, building generational wealth is a long game, and if you want your family to reap the rewards, you’ve got to play along.
-Here are some tips to help you begin your journey to generational wealth-building thought real estate investing.
+Here are some tips to help you begin your journey to generational wealth-building through real estate investing.

 - Buy a Residential Property: Unless you’re knowledgeable about commercial property investment, it’s best to stick to residential property investment.
 It’s a safe bet, as you can rent it out, live in it, and easily pass it on or sell it.